Information School affiliates have access to a variety of software. Information about some specific software titles is

 Software for Home and Instructional Use

 Every UW student, staff member, and faculty member has an Office 365 license.
 This license allows you to download and install Microsoft Office 365 ProPlus (Word, Excel, PowerPoint, Outlook, OneNote, Access, Teams) on up to five computers (Windows or macOS).
 More information about Office 365 ProPlus and how to download it are available at the UW-IT UWare site.

 Microsoft Development Tools

-The Information School has an OnTheHub site where you can download various software titles like IBM SPSS, Parallels Desktop, EndNote, Norton Security and Adobe Creative Cloud.
-Most titles are free and some are discounted.
+The Information School has an OnTheHub site where you can download various software titles like Parallels Desktop, EndNote, Norton Security and Adobe Creative Cloud.
+Some titles are free and some titles are discounted.